 Belongil Creek is small intermittently closed and open lagoon (ICOLL) system north-west of Byron Bay.
 The morphology of the estuary has evolved due to the wave dominated coastline and associated longshore drift processes which have formed the Belongil sand spit.
-Under natural littoral and runoff processes the beach berm would form a barrier created a closed lake system.
+Under natural littoral and runoff processes the beach berm would form a barrier to create a closed lake system.
 The beach berm is periodically eroded due to either coastal erosion, increased water levels associated with rainfall or overtopping in larger rainfall events.

 In the last 50 years there has been significant urban and industrial development within the Belongil Creek catchment.
-This has resulted increased runoff and pollution into Belongil Creek.
-To manage flood risk within the catchment the estuary mouth is mechanically opened when the water level at the Ewingsdale Road bridge gauge reaches 1 m AHD.
+This has resulted in increased runoff and pollution into Belongil Creek.
+To manage flood risk within the catchment the estuary mouth is mechanically opened when the water level at the Ewingsdale Road bridge gauge reaches 1 m AHD (Australian Height Datum).

 The Belongil Creek estuary entrance has been mechanically opened under a conditional interim licence since 2001.
-A condition of the license requires BSC to develop sustainable long-term Opening Strategy.
+A condition of the licence requires Council to develop sustainable long-term Opening Strategy.
 In order to develop this Opening Strategy, we must first develop a comprehensive understanding of the system, conditions and processes.
 The study aims to:

-- Outline existing conditions and processes within the Belongil Creek catchment - Outline the coastal processes that impact the estuary entrance under existing and predicted climate change scenarios - Assess existing flooding and flow dynamics within the Belongil Creek catchment and outline possible impacts of climate change - Assess the impact of the estuary opening condition on water quality - Assess existing aquatic and terrestrial ecology and determine the ecological communities most vulnerable to changes in the estuary entrance opening arrangements - Review historical management arrangements and ecological responses to entrance opening mechanisms
+- 1. Outline existing conditions and processes within the Belongil Creek catchment - 2.
+Outline the coastal processes that impact the estuary entrance under existing and predicted climate change scenarios - 3.
+Assess existing flooding and flow dynamics within the Belongil Creek catchment and outline possible impacts of climate change - 4.
+Assess the impact of the estuary opening condition on water quality - 5.
+Assess existing aquatic and terrestrial ecology and determine the ecological communities most vulnerable to changes in the estuary entrance opening arrangements - 6.
+Review historical management arrangements and ecological responses to entrance opening mechanisms